Freaknik: The Musical: Plot

 Meanwhile, the Freaknik character is elected the "ghost mayor of Atlanta" and dubs the city "Freaknation."
-Soon after, President Barack Obama hands the presidency over to the ghost of Freaknik, a move that greatly angers Oprah, which wants to see Freaknik destroyed.
-She devises a plan to send a giant robotic monster called the "Perminator" (a robotic version of Al Sharpton, rebuilt from Sharpton's corpse after he got hit by lightning while blowing out his hair) to Atlanta to destroy Freaknik.
+Soon after, President Barack Obama hands the presidency over to the ghost of Freaknik, a move that greatly angers Oprah, who wants to see Freaknik destroyed.
+She devises a plan to send a giant robotic monster called the "Perminator", a robotic version of Al Sharpton, rebuilt from Sharpton's corpse after he got hit by lightning while blowing out his hair, to Atlanta to destroy Freaknik.

 Meanwhile, at the party, the Fruit Bowl Boys begin singing "Shank Ya in the Shower."
-The Sweet Tea Mobsters arrive at Atlanta at the same time as the Perminator begins its attack; it kills the Fruit Bowl Boys almost immediately.
+The Sweet Tea Mobsters arrive at Atlanta at the same time as the Perminator begins its attack.
+It kills the Fruit Bowl Boys almost immediately.
 He seems to have Freaknik down for the count, but mass love from the crowd empowers Freaknik as the Mob performs, giving him the ability to grow to a monstrous size.
 Using the love of his fans, Freaknik is able to destroy the Perminator.

-After the fight, Freaknik declares the Sweet Tea Mobsters the winners of the contest, but Virgil refuses the prize and tears the check in half.
-He tells Freaknik that he doesn't need it as long as Freaknik comes back every year, but before he can finish speaking, a golden lion statue-shaped ship comes right in, inhabited by the members of the Boule.
-But as Freaknik is about to disqualify them, a dog-shaped spacecraft called the "Mothership Connection" arrives, killing the Boule and their ship (Note: This scene can only be seen on the uncut version of the special).
-It is inhabited by three brightly colored aliens who are actually George Clinton, Bootsy Collins, and Gene "King Poo Poo Man" Anderson.
+After the fight, Freaknik declares the Sweet Tea Mobsters the winners of the contest.
+Virgil refuses the prize and tears the check in half.
+He tells Freaknik that he doesn't need it, as long as Freaknik comes back every year.
+Before he can finish speaking, a golden lion statue-shaped ship comes in, inhabited by the members of the Boule.
+As Freaknik is about to disqualify them, a dog-shaped spacecraft called the "Mothership Connection" arrives, killing the Boule and their ship.
+Note: This scene can only be seen on the uncut version of the special.

+It is inhabited by three brightly colored aliens, who are George Clinton, Bootsy Collins, and Gene "King Poo Poo Man" Anderson.
 They say they have come to take Freaknik because "there are other galaxies that need his powers of positivity", saying that maybe someday he will return and they can "funk it up" once again.
 Freaknik gives Virgil his gold chain and says that Atlanta will always be his home.
-Suzie approaches Freaknik, telling him her baby (which looks like Freaknik) needs a father.
+Suzie approaches Freaknik, telling him her baby, which looks like Freaknik, needs a father.

 Freaknik then rushes on board the ship with Clinton, Collins, and Anderson.
-Mr. Thanksgiving, the radio DJ from the beginning of the show, then speaks, saying how crazy that was and they'll see us next time; Freaknik is seen dancing on the Mothership as it leaves Earth.
+Mr. Thanksgiving, the radio DJ from the beginning of the show, then speaks, saying how crazy that was and they'll see us next time.
+Freaknik is seen dancing on the Mothership as it leaves Earth.
 And after the end credits, we see Sweet Tea taping the check back together.